'Women should be able to become village heads' - The Scoop

 YB Khairunnisa said women have not been excluded from holding high-risk jobs, including firefighters, paramedics, and police officers.
 Women also actively participate in the military.

 “These roles require the commitment of the individual to be on duty during the night,” she said.
 “So it is not wrong for the village head to be chosen regardless of their gender.
-It must be done fairly through a democratic process.
+It must be done fairly through a democratic process.”

 In response, MoHA minister YB Pehin Orang Kaya Seri Kerna Dato Seri Setia Hj Abu Bakar Hj Apong said they would review the current recruitment scheme to consider her proposal.